AnthonyCampos1234/My-Website/README.md

 - Responsive design
 - Interactive UI elements
 - Smooth transitions between pages
-- Sections for skills, projects, resume, hobbies, and more
+- Sections for skills, projects, resume, and more

 ## Technologies Used